Culpeper County, Virginia: Antebellum and the Civil War

-During the Civil War the Battle of Cedar Mountain took place on August 9, 1862, and the Battle of Brandy Station occurred on June 9, 1863, in Culpeper County.

-Culpeper was the boyhood home of Civil War General A. P. Hill, who fought against Union forces.
+The Battle of Cedar Mountain took place during the Civil War on August 9, 1862, and the Battle of Brandy Station occurred on June 9, 1863, in Culpeper County.
+Culpeper was the boyhood home of General A. P. Hill, who fought against Union forces.

+20th century

 The negative impact of the Massive Resistance campaign against school integration led to the statewide election of a pro-desegregation governor.
 By the middle of the 1970s, Culpeper was the last county in Virginia to desegregate its public schools.
 In 2018 Culpeper County Public Schools has six elementary, two middle schools and two high schools.
 In 1935 the Rotary Club of Culpeper began a college loan fund, which in 1966 became a four-year scholarship based on academic achievement.
 The group also provides a Technical School scholarship based on academic achievement.

 Culpeper County is home to Commonwealth Park, site for many world-class equestrian events.
 It was here that actor Christopher Reeve suffered his 1995 accident during a competition.

 The town of Culpeper was rated #10 by Norman Crampton, author of "The 100 Best Small Towns in America," in February 1993.

+21st century

 In April 2016, the county Board of Supervisors denied a routine request from the Islamic Center of Culpeper for a pump and haul permit to serve their envisioned mosque.
 This resulted in a lawsuit by the US Department of Justice in December.